 Regular cleaning will help keep your aquarium healthy and maintain good water quality.
 You do not always need to remove your decorations from the tank, as some gentle scrubbing with a bristled brush while they are still in situ, will often be enough.

 Regular aquarium maintenance will also help you identify algae outbreaks in your aquarium environment before they get out of hand.
-You can take steps such as reducing light exposure and keeping your tank clean of debris to reduce the algae growth.
+You can take steps such as reducing light exposure and keeping your tank clean of debris to reduce algae growth.